 Emergency Aid to Media Seeking Access to Information and Protection from Subpoenas

-Our lawyers handle emergency requests from media entities and others for access to information or to the courts, including requests for information under Sunshine Acts and similar statutes.
+Our lawyers handle emergency requests from media entities and others for access to information or to the courts, including requests for information under Sunshine Acts and similar statutes, such as the Pennsylvania Right-to-Know Law.
 We also defend news media clients against subpoenas seeking privileged material in journalists’ files.

 Broad Experience in First Amendment Litigation